 - Next, use a different cloth and rubbing alcohol to degrease the glass.
 If you live near the coast, you can also clean the glass with vinegar to dissolve sea salt.

-- Using a different side of the rag, or grab a clean one, spray glass cleaner on the rag (not the windshield) and clean the glass in circular motions.
+- Using a different side of the rag or a clean one, spray glass cleaner onto the rag (not the windshield) and clean the glass in circular motions.
+Use an auto-specific glass cleaner, avoiding ammonia-based cleaners, which can damage vinyl, leather, and tint.

 - Use up-and-down wiping motions to finish off the glass, making sure windows are completely dry for a streak-free shine.

-- You should clean your car windshield last, after washing the exterior and wiping down your vehicle’s interior.
+- You should clean your car windshield last, after washing the exterior of your car and wiping down its

 - Wiping down windows in the shade or when temperatures are cooler will prevent the rapid evaporation of window cleaner.